saumyajii/cuddly-octo-waffle/README.md

 Answer 2:
-## This function will compute the inverse of the "matrix" returned by makeCacheMatrix above.
+## This function will compute the inverse of the "matrix" returned by makeCacheMatrix above.However, it first checks to see if the inversion has already been calculated.
+If so, it gets the mean from the cache and skips the computation.
+If not, it calculates the inversion of the data and sets the value of the mean in the cache via the setinverse function.
-cacheSolve <- function(x, ...) {
-  ## Return a matrix that is the inverse of 'x'

   inv <- x$getInverse()
   if(!is.null(inv)){
     message("getting cached data")